odintheprotector/odintheprotector.github.io/_posts/2023-12-20-realcasestudy.md

 4. Cookie Manipulation:
 - It creates a new cookie  named "cjs" with a value of "t" and an expiration time st to 15 seconds from the current time.
 5. Conditional Logic:
-- Check if the cookie "uid_id2" exists and extrats its value to set the "uuid" field in the form.
+- Check if the cookie "uid_id2" exists and extracts its value to set the "uuid" field in the form.
 If successful, it triggers a redirection (**'redirect()'** function).
 If not, it tries to send a GET request to "https://proftrafficcounter.com/stats" to gather the UUID.
 6. XHR Requests:
 - It attempts to make an XMLHttpRequest to a remote server to retrieve data.
 On a successful response, it extracts information and triggers a redirection.
 7. Error Handling: